-- The Board has an annual off-site planning conference to discuss strategy, performance and business opportunities. - There is a dedicated Director of Corporate Strategy whose role is to develop corporate strategy, identify strategic opportunities and monitor the strategy and performance of direct, indirect and potential competitors and partners.
+- The Board has an annual off-site planning conference to discuss strategy, performance and business opportunities. - There group has a Director of Corporate Strategy whose role is to develop corporate strategy, identify strategic opportunities and monitor the strategy and performance of direct, indirect and potential competitors and partners.